 - Bottled Water and Drink Mixes: Not technically food, but water is essential for preparing meals and staying hydrated, so make sure you stock up here!

-Mixing different types gives you more meal options and helps battle food fatigue if you ever have to use your emergency supplies for a while.
+Mixing different types gives you more meal options and helps with food fatigue if you ever have to use your emergency supplies for a while.

 How to Start Your Emergency Food Storage